top of page

 It's pilgrimage and not a vacation!
 We'll live simply, rely on those around us, and carry everything on our back.

-• Large Backpacking backpack 45-55 liters (examples in background)*
+• Suitcase or Large Backpacking backpack 45-55 liters

-• Best if small enough to fit in the carry-on compartment, especially if it has a frame: 22 x 18 x 10in.
-If you check it or a suitcase, 5% chance it arrives a couple days late and will be delivered to us.
+• Best if small enough to fit in the carry-on compartment.
+Backpack frames are often too long, and many overseas flights now charge for checked bags.
+If you check a bag, 5% chance it arrives a couple days late and will be delivered to us.

 • Great if you have extra space (for group items and souvenirs)